-Hospital fires and disasters are especially dangerous because workers must protect themselves and evacuate large numbers of patients.7 Almost one-third of hospital fires originated within patient rooms or worker quarters.
+Healthcare facility fires and disasters are especially dangerous because workers must protect themselves and evacuate large numbers of patients.7 Almost one-third of healthcare facility fires originated within patient rooms or worker quarters.
 Matches and smoking is the most frequent cause.7 Other causes are malfunctioning or misused electrical equipment include hot plates, coffeepots, and toaster ovens.7

 One way to remember fire safety is the acronym, RACE7:

 When rescuing anyone in immediate danger, remember to stay low.
 Smoke rises to the ceiling and forms a heavy, dense cloud that slowly descends.
 This cloud is deadly because it contains toxic gases.
 Do not ever hesitate to sound the alarm with any suspicion of fire, but never yell fire.
 That will only create panic.
 Call out the facilities code for fire.
 Call the switchboard to report the fire and pull the fire alarm.
 When calling the switchboard, be sure to stay on the phone long enough to assure they got the correct information.7